-As President of the YTAA, he oversees the development of Yoga as a teaching and healing profession in Australia.
-Michael is also Cofounder of the Breath Foundation, a not-for-profit health promotion foundation, taking Yoga to disadvantaged people in need.
+As former president of the YTAA, Michael de Manincor oversaw the development of Yoga as a teaching and healing profession in Australia.
+He is also Cofounder of the Breath Foundation, a not-for-profit health promotion foundation, taking Yoga to disadvantaged people in need.
 Michael is also a registered, specialist, counselling psychologist.

 He is an accredited Yoga Teacher Trainer with the Krishnamacharya Healing and Yoga Foundation (KHYF), a member of the Australian Association of Yoga Therapists (AAYT) and the International Association of Yoga Therapists (IAYT).

 Michael was first exposed to some of the practices of yoga as a teenager.
 He took to yoga “like a duck to water.”
 Later, when Michael was studying psychology, he learned about the effect of one’s state of mind on the immune system and health.
 “I started thinking – this is what yoga is all about!” and since then he’s had a parallel interest in yoga and the Western approach to mind-body health.

 Michael desire to study yoga led him to a teacher in WA, where he was an apprentice for six years.
 During this time he went to the USA to study yoga therapy.
 It was there that he first came across the teachings of TKV Desikachar and read the Heart of Yoga.
 This inspired him to travel to India where he studied extensively at the KYM with Desikachar and his son, Kausthub.

 When Michael returned to Sydney, he started his own yoga centre, which is now known as the Yoga Institute.
 This reflects the Institute’s focus on teacher training and professional development of yoga teachers.